Venedikt Yerofeyev: Literary legacy

 Yerofeyev is best known for his 1969 "poem in prose" (ironical assignment of the genre) Moscow-Petushki (several English translations exist, including Moscow to the End of the Line, Moscow Circles, and Moscow Stations).
 It is an account of a journey from Moscow to Petushki (Vladimir Oblast) by electric train, one of many futile attempts to visit his small son: each time such a journey becomes soaked in alcohol and fails.
 During the trip, the hero becomes involved in philosophical discussions about drinking, recounts some of the fantastic escapades he participated in, including declaring war on Norway, charting the drinking statistics of his colleagues when leader of a cable-laying crew, and obsessing about the woman he loves.

 Referred to by David Remnick as "the comic high-water mark of the Brezhnev era", the poem was published for the first time in 1973 in a Russian-language magazine in Jerusalem.
 It was not published in the Soviet Union until 1989.

 Of note is his smaller 1988 work My Little Leniniana (Моя маленькая лениниана, Moya malenkaya Leniniana), which is a collection of quotations from Lenin's works and letters, which shows the unpleasant parts of the character of the "leader of the proletariat".
 Alexander Bondarev tells the story of its origin.

 Yerofeyev also claimed to have written in 1972 a novel Shostakovich about the famous Russian composer Dmitri Shostakovich, but the manuscript was allegedly stolen in a train.
 The novel has never been found.
 Before his death of throat cancer Yerofeyev finished a play called Walpurgisnacht, or the Steps of the Commander ("Вальпургиева ночь или Шаги командора") and was working on another play about Fanny Kaplan.

 Personal life and death

-Venedikt Yerofeyev was married twice.
-Firstly, to Valentina Vasilevna Zimakova and then Galina Pavlovna Nosova.
+Venedikt Yerofeyev was married twice: firstly to Valentina Vasilevna Zimakova and then Galina Pavlovna Nosova.

 In 1966 Yerofeyev's wife, Valentina Zimakova gave birth to a son - Venedikt Venediktovich Yerofeyev.
 Galina Nosova died three years after Yerofeyev - having thrown herself off the balcony of her 13th floor apartment in Moscow.

 In 1985 Yerofeyev was diagnosed with throat cancer.
 Doctors operated on him, after which he could only speak using an Electrolarynx.
 A film was made about Moskva-Petushki in the last years of Yerofeyev's life and he can be seen speaking with the help of this apparatus.
+In his last years he divided his time between Moscow and Abramtsevo in Moscow Oblast.